 This distinction is important because when customers own their own hardware and software, they have greater control and risk management.
 Data belongs to the client, not to the managed services provider and not an outsourcer.
 Yet, you also have confidence that your integration managed services provider will carry out SLAs and protect your reputation by responding quickly to issues.

 How Can Managed Integration Services Help Your Firm?

 Managed services for EDI and B2B integration help your firm in two ways:

 - By relieving the burden on your IT department

 - By making your firm more efficient overall

 A common problem with which everyone must contend today is the pressure to do more with less.
 Your IT department probably feels this most of all.

 Your EDI system or B2B integration solution is critical to your business because it allows you to share information quickly and effectively with trading partners.
 However, that doesn’t mean that your IT department has the requisite skills or time to manage either of those technologies.
 You can’t afford the prospect of a mission-critical solution not being adequately supported.

 EDI systems and B2B integration require specialized knowledge, which not all IT professionals possess.
-Even if your company is lucky enough to have experts in those fields, they might not have the time to devote to EDI or B2B integration because they’re busy with other IT needs (help desk requests, network monitoring, security, etc.).
+Even if your company is lucky enough to have experts in those fields, they might not have the time to devote to EDI or B2B integration because they’re busy with other IT needs such as help desk requests, network monitoring, and installing patches.